 America’s 26th President was well-known for his love of fisticuffs.
 He could be considered one of the world’s first mixed martial artists, considering his love for jiu-jitsu, wrestling, and, of course, boxing.
 He would have to give up boxing after holding a series of bouts at the White House.
-He challenged an Army artillery officer to a match, and the officer rung the Commander-In-Chief’s bell so hard, TR couldn’t see straight.
+He challenged an Army artillery officer to a match, and the officer rung the Commander-In-Chief’s bell so hard, Teddy Roosevelt couldn’t see straight.
+Literally.

 Theodore Roosevelt’s glasses were so synonymous with the President, they might as well have been trademarked.
 The President had eye troubles from an early age and wore spectacles for all of his adult life.
 His glasses never prevented him from doing any of the amazing feats to which he is credited, including boxing matches.
 Just don’t call him “four eyes.”